In closing arguments, Trump Organization lawyers blame former CFO Allen Weisselberg

 Steinglass said that McConney — who was ruled a hostile witness during his testimony because of evasive answers to questions from prosecutors — tried "to emphasize Allen Weisselberg's role in the scheme, while minimizing his own."

 "When it comes to Jeff McConney let's not sugarcoat this.
 That guy lies like the wind blows.
-If he tells you it's Thursday you might want to seek some corroboration," Steinglass said.
+If he told you today was Thursday, you might want to seek some independent corroboration," Steinglass said.

 Weisselberg testified on Nov.
 18 that Trump and two of his sons, Donald Trump Jr. and Eric, signed tuition checks for the private school Weisselberg's grandchildren attended.
 Weisselberg said after the first check he told Trump, "Don't forget, I'm going to pay you back for this."
 The payback, he said, was the salary reduction.